rebeccareilly/open-gsa-redesign/_apidocs/opportunities-api.md

 In order to perform an Opportunity Management API operation, the following is required:
 * beta.SAM.GOV user account with either 'Administrator', 'Contracting Officer' role or 'Contracting Specialist' role.
 Permissions for operations by role are listed in the table below.<br/>

-To submit any opportunity notice type (except “Special Notice”) for an office, user should provide Federal Hierarchy (FH) Organization IDor Activity Address Code (AAC) (procurement/non-procurement).
-To submit Special Notice opportunity, user should provide Federal Hierarchy (FH) Organization IDof office, sub-tier or department or Activity Address Code (AAC) (procurement/non-procurement) or [other codes] for sub-tier and department. <br/>
+To submit any opportunity notice type (except “Special Notice”) for an office, user should provide Federal Hierarchy (FH) Organization ID or Activity Address Code (AAC) (procurement/non-procurement).
+To submit Special Notice opportunity, user should provide Federal Hierarchy (FH) Organization ID of office, sub-tier or department or Activity Address Code (AAC) (procurement/non-procurement) or [other codes] for sub-tier and department. <br/>
 **Note:** Permissions marked "Yes" are may not be assigned by default and will require your user administrator to update.

 <p><small><a href="#">Back to top</a></small></p>